confluentinc/kafka-rest/docs/intro.rst

 * **Data Formats** - The REST Proxy can read and write data using JSON, raw bytes encoded with base64 or using JSON-encoded Avro.
-With Avro, schemas are registered and validated against the Schema Registry.
+With Avro, schemas are registered and validated against |sr|.
 * **REST Proxy Clusters and Load Balancing** - The REST Proxy is designed to support multiple instances running together to spread load and can safely be run behind various load balancing mechanisms (e.g. round robin DNS, discovery